evilprince2009/Windows-Terminal-Customization/README.md

 Once you are done , re-launch your Windows Terminal and you should be good to go.

 ### Note: As I maintain and update this repository on a regular basis , scripts and dependencies gets changed frequently.
 You are requested to follow the instructions and use confugurations from main repository.
-If you follow any frok of this repo which has been modified by someone else and you break something , I'm not responsible.
+If you follow any fork of this repo which has been modified by someone else and you break something , I'm not responsible.

 ### [Ibne Nahian](www.facebook.com/evilprince2009)